dancarlton/sliding-images/README.md

 Recommendations:
 1. Use photos that are 1600px x 1600px or larger.
 Just make sure they are naturally landscape images and a good amount of pixels so the scrolling effect works well and the image is not blurry.

+Issues:
-// cant figure out why the browser needs to be reloaded sometimes
+1. I can't figure out why the browser needs to be reloaded sometimes.